randdusing/cordova-plugin-bluetoothle/readme.md

 * disable - Bluetooth isn't disabled (Can't enabled if already disabled)
 * startScan - Scan couldn't be started (Is the scan already running?)
 * stopScan - Scan couldn't be stopped (Is the scan already stopped?)
+* bond - Bond couldn't be formed (Is it already bonding?
+Is the device Android?)
+* unbond - Bond couldn' be broken (Is it already unbonding?
+Is the device Android?)
 * connect - Connection attempt failed (Is the device address correct?)
 * reconnect - Reconnection attempt failed (Was the device ever connected?)
 * discover - Failed to discover device (Is the device already discovered or discovering?)